Fiserv/banking-hub/docs/getting-started/before-you-start.md

 <!-- theme: info -->
 > #### Note for Developers
 >
-> The current user journey enables developers to access a range of Standard Bank Platform APIs on Banking Hub.
-We continue to refine the API content on Banking Hub with the goal of showing clearly how our Banking Hub APIs facilitate integration to each of our banking solutions.
+> The current user journey enables developers to register for a trail plan that provides access to a range of Standard Bank Platform APIs on Banking Hub.

-Register on the Fiserv Developer Studio to test the Banking Hub APIs in the Sandbox environment.
-You may choose to test using the <a href="?path=docs/getting-started/make-your-first-api-call.md#using-third-party-api-testing-tools" >Third-party API Testing Tools</a> of your choice.
+Before you start integration, it is important to register on the Fiserv Developer Studio to test the Banking Hub APIs in the Sandbox environment.
+You may choose to test APIs using the <a href="?path=docs/getting-started/make-your-first-api-call.md#using-third-party-api-testing-tools" >Third-party API Testing Tools</a> of your choice.
 However, registration is not required to learn about our APIs and reference documentation.

 ## Register on Fiserv Developer Studio
-This section describes a process to create an account on Fiserv Developer Studio and a process to create a workspace to obtain credentials for sandbox testing.
+This section describes a process to create an account and workspace on Fiserv Developer Studio to obtain credentials for sandbox testing.

 ### Creating an Account